HebaAbuZakham/Web-Assigment1/README.md

 6. select Intellij -> File -> Project structure
     1. from Project make sure that your Java JDK is selected as SDK

-will update this regularly as how the time allow
+will update this regularly as how the time allow# Web-Assigment1